|

 Thus far, the trend has been clear: the offense has it.
 SMQ has deciphered that USC has the advantage when it has the ball whether it's rushing or passing, and Texas should be able to control the ground game when it has the ball.
 But both offenses rank in the top five nationally in those categories; today SMQ looks at a different question: what if the Longhorns, 42nd in passing offense, have to throw?

-Friday: When USC Has the Ball: Rushing Offense vs. Texas' Front Seven
+- - - - - Friday: When USC Has the Ball: Rushing Offense vs. Texas' Front Seven Advantage: USC

 Tuesday: Special Teams: The kicking game, return game and intagibles